-I was in Westwood Village a while back when I spotted one of the "speciality" Taco Trucks that have popped up over Los Angeles in the last few years.
+A couple years back I was in Westwood Village (next to UCLA) when I spotted one of the "speciality" Taco Trucks that have popped up over Los Angeles in the last few years.
 I'd heard about these things, and wanted to experience one for myself.

 Bool BBQ is more than your standard Taco Truck.
 They specialize in Korean BBQ Tacos.

 I like Korean food - I like Tacos.
 So, this being Los Angeles, why not try a Korean Taco?